oneoffcoder/books/sphinx/scikit-intro/README.md

-# R, No Tears
+# Scikit, No Tears

-This directory contains the Sphinx source for the `R, No Tears` book.
+This directory contains the Sphinx source for the `Scikit, No Tears` book.

+The book is primarily notebook-backed and covers classical machine learning workflows, visualization, preprocessing, and ecosystem tooling.

 ## Requirements